-My work as a storyteller began in the newspaper world of still photography back in the late 1980's – when shooting with film was the defacto standard, where one photo of the decisive moment captured it all.
-Although compelling at times, I wasn’t satisfied with the single still, and found photo documentary style projects for publication as a better medium to illustrate stories more in depth in print form.
+My work began in the newspaper world of still photography back in the late 1980's – when shooting with film was the defacto standard, where one photo of the decisive moment captured it all.
+Although compelling at times, I wasn’t satisfied with the single still, and found documentary photography projects for publication as a better medium to illustrate stories more in depth in print form.

-By late 2006, with the internet in full swing, I was ready to doing more with telling stories visually.
-I felt that I wanted to tell a more compelling story, and I wanted it in the voice of the subject, so I bought a microphone and digital recorder.
-I taught myself audio software, and brought the sound of the story to life.
+By late 2006, with the internet in full swing, I was ready to do more with telling stories visually.
+I felt that I wanted to tell a more compelling story, and I wanted it in the voice of the people the stories were about, so I bought a microphone and digital recorder.
+I taught myself audio editing, and brought the sound of the story to life.
 I found intensity and purpose in documenting my subjects in a way that told their stories with dignity and brought meaning to the subjects being documented.

 Read what others have said about the quality of my work here